 Another important application of data is its ability to uncover what you’re doing wrong as much as you’re doing right when it comes to your brand.
 Are your customers less engaged with your new, bright-red-colored content?
 Switch it up.
 Is there discussion in the comment section of your social media channels about an ad you’ve just created?
 Listen to the feedback and make changes accordingly.

 Your online presence acts like a spotlight, so you want to be as interesting and engaging as possible.
 Highlighting new features and products as the core of your social media campaigns will present your brand in the best possible light.

-Post with relevance!
+Posting for the sake of posting went out of favor years ago; now, it’s more important than ever that you post only when you have something to say, and that something is in step with your branding and offers your audience something new.
 Remember that one of the top reasons why people lose interest in a brand is because they post online too frequently, without relevance.

 Humans connect with stories.
-In an experiment conducted by a London research firm, it was discovered that in just 90 minutes a person could be exposed to 250 different advertising messages from more than 100 brands.
+In an experiment from 2005, it was discovered that in just 90 minutes, a person could be exposed to 250 different advertising messages from more than 100 brands.
 Of those, it was revealed people are most attracted to brands with authentic or unique narratives.
 Indeed, research shows that the brain has a natural reception to storytelling, as it helps us process news and events as experiences, rather than information.
-As such, a great brand experience is one with a plot (news), characters (your staff), context (your unique background) and core values and beliefs.
+As such, a great brand experience is one with a plot (news), characters (your staff), context (your unique background), and core values and beliefs.